cessda/cessda.guidelines.public/quality.md

 * All applicable Software Maturity Level CAs must reach "Minimum"
 * The quality gate is relaxed to 50% Code Test Coverage and 10% Duplicated Code Lines
-* The average availability over a rolling one month period is not relevant
+* The average availability is not relevant
 * The SSL server configuration must be rated at 'B' or above